We will be closed Monday February 20th, 2023 in observance of President's Day.

 - Parents look forward to their adult children being able to learn the identity of the donor.

-Support: We greatly appreciate the youth and parents who were willing to share their experiences with us and help guide how donor information is released.
-This work was supported by the Bay Area Career Women (administered by the Horizons Foundation), Gill Foundation, Gay and Lesbian Medical Association's Lesbian Health Fund, Rainbow Endowment, an Uncommon Legacy Foundation, and individual donations to TSBC.
+Support: We greatly appreciate the youth, parents and donors who were willing to share their experiences with us and help guide how donor information is released.
+This work was supported by the Bay Area Career Women (administered by the Horizons Foundation), Gill Foundation, Gay and Lesbian Medical Association's Lesbian Health Fund, Rainbow Endowment, an Uncommon Legacy Foundation, and individual donations to our non-profit program.

 - Scheib, J.E., Riordan, M. & Rubin, S. (2005).
 Adolescents with open-identity sperm donors: Reports from 12-17 year olds.
 Human Reproduction, 20, 239-252.